 Let’s describe how it works.
 The main steps are shown in the diagram.

-The authors say that char n-grams are main features and for our case of German language they are even more important because of compound nouns.
+The authors say that char n-grams are the main features and for our case of the German language they are even more important because of compound nouns.
 It’s interesting that labels are encoded the same way as texts.
 So the algorithm may have different quality if we rename labels and the quality may be higher if we use similar names for similar labels.

 The star space classifier is described in this paper.
 This algorithm embeds labels and texts with vectors of the same dimension and then compares corresponding texts

 bi are generated by negative sampling.
 They are also compared to text by cosine similarity

 cos(a, bi).
 Then the negative log loss of softmax of all these similarities

 cos(a, b), cos(a, bi)... is used as a loss function.

 In the Rasa framework, they improve the original paper algorithm by inserting dense layers for achieving embedding vectors.
 Also, it’s interesting that batch size is incremented instead of learning rate decay during training.